tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 {{< img turini_sign >}}

 ## Optional Addition (That I Didn't Do)
 There's actually more to this climb, believe it or not!
 There's a roundabout loop that can be done, up a small road beyond the chalet.
-At the top, listed on Google Maps as [La Redoute](https://goo.gl/maps/m6r3dTEqTkzdHRkn8), there is a stone building called the Pointe des Trois Communes...and I _think_ an American tank!
+At the top, listed on Google Maps as {{< link text="La Redoute" url="https://goo.gl/maps/m6r3dTEqTkzdHRkn8" >}}, there is a stone building called the Pointe des Trois Communes...and I _think_ an American tank!

 I don't fully know why or the story behind all this, but this pass was an important pass that was used during the World Wars.
 Maybe I'll have to go back sometime to check it out!

 # What I Liked about the Col de Turini
 Well, I'd be remiss if I didn't mention the first part of the climb being my favorite.
-I remember posting about this day on my [Instagram](https://www.instagram.com/bicyclewatercooler/) and putting the Jurassic Park theme song to it, because that's just what it looked like to me at the time.
+I remember posting about this day on my {{< link text="Instagram" url="https://www.instagram.com/bicyclewatercooler/" >}} and putting the Jurassic Park theme song to it, because that's just what it looked like to me at the time.

 The road was definitely quite long, but I personally loved seeing where I was going and, in this particular case, seeing the church at the top of the ridge to know _exactly_ where I was heading.
 It's fun to have a market in a place like this, as it really gives you a sense of scale of what you're doing and where you are.
 Looking back on the road below once you've climbed up is also spectacular, too, as you see the cars making their way up and around to meet you in some kind of dance with nature.